BlockScope/blockscope/static/projects/tooling.md

 ---
-title: 'Build Tools'
+title: 'Tooling'
-subtitle: Contributions to tooling to ease the pain of adoption.
+subtitle: A little help can go a long way.
 ---
 What is the use of a programming language if it is a huge pain to resolve dependencies with or to build.
-That's an area where a little help can go a long way to ease the pain of adoption.
+That's an area where a little help can go a long way to ease the pain.

 #### Build Tools
 * `cabalism`[**/hpack-dhall**](http://hackage.haskell.org/package/hpack-dhall)